fstpackage/fst/README.md

 | read\_fst      | bin    |        457| 303       |          2184|  282|
 | write\_fst     | bin    |        314| 303       |          3180|  291|

 These benchmarks were performed on a laptop (i7 4710HQ @2.5 GHz) with a reasonably fast SSD (M.2 Samsung SM951) using the dataset defined below.
 Parameter *Speed* was calculated by dividing the in-memory size of the data frame by the measured time.
-The results are also visualized in the graph below.
+These results are also visualized in the following graph:

 ![](README-speed-bench-1.png)

-As you can see, the measured speeds for the *fst* package are very fast and even top the maximum drive speed of the SSD used.
+As can be seen from the figure, the measured speeds for the *fst* package are very high and even top the maximum drive speed of the SSD used.
 The package accomplishes this by an effective combination of multi-threading and compression.
 The on-disk file sizes of *fst* files are also much smaller than that of the other formats tested.
 This is an added benefit of *fst*'s use of type-specific compressors on each stored column.

 In addition to methods for data frame serialization, *fst* also provides methods for multi-threaded in-memory compression with the popular LZ4 and ZSTD compressors and an extremely fast multi-threaded hasher.